 - How many sick days and personal days will I get?

-- How much paid vacation time will I get per year?
+- How much PTO will I get per year?

 - Can I carry over the paid vacation time if I don’t utilize it?